Student Accommodation Fire Safety

 Never smoke in bed.

 Don’t cook if you’ve been drinking alcohol – especially late at night.
-One in four injures from house fires started by deep – frying occurs between 10pm and 4am.
+One in four injuries from house fires started by deep–frying occurs between 10 pm and 4 am.

 Ensure all electrical appliances are switched off before going to bed and don’t overload plug sockets.